Vidyut Jammwal: Early life

 Vidyut Dev Singh Jammwal was born on 10 December 1980 in a Rajput family of Jammu, India.
 He is one of three children born to an Indian Army officer and lived in various parts of India (owing to his father's transferable job) and trained in Kalaripayattu in an ashram in Palakkad, Kerala which was run by his mother, since he was three years old.
 He traveled to many countries training with martial artists in various forms, some of which find their base in Kalaripayattu.
 Jammwal travelled to over 25 countries, where he performed in live action shows.
 Growing up, Jammwal was inspired by Jackie Chan.

 Career

 Early career and recognition (2011 – 2012)

-Jammwal made his Bollywood debut with the John Abraham starrer action film Force (2011), a remake of the Tamil-language film Kaakha Kaakha.
+Jammwal made his lead Bollywood debut with the John Abraham starrer action film Force (2011), a remake of the Tamil-language film Kaakha Kaakha.
 He played a negative role in the film and won the Filmfare Award for Best Male Debut.
 In the same year, Jammwal featured in negative roles in the Telugu-language films Shakti and Oosaravelli, both starring NTR.

 In 2012, Jammwal made his debut in Tamil cinema with Billa II, as the antagonist opposite Ajith Kumar which earned him critical appreciation.
 He also played the antagonist in Thuppakki opposite actor Vijay, which became a blockbuster.
 For his performance in the film, he received a SIIMA Award for Best Actor in a Negative Role.